tedvankessel/scratch_repo/README.md

 ## query_watson_discovery_and_llm_v2.py
 Code to access the Watson Discovery H4 Instance for context, run multiple models plot and log model performance on 20 question set

+### Inputs:
+    qa.csv  (file must reside in same folder as this notebook) .env file with credentials

+### Outputs:
+    printed list of question, correct response and predicted response for multiple llm models plots of model performance and logged statistics based on Bleu score plots are saved to the local directory as image files

 ### Datasets
     qa.csv  20 question/answer pairs